Possible Bearish Inside Day Candle Pattern Detected for Weyerhaeuser Co (NYSE:WY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Weyerhaeuser Co (NYSE:WY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Weyerhaeuser Co (NYSE:WY) based on the price action in the company's shares.
-Today's price range of $20.11 and $20.94 is within yesterday's high and low of the day.
+Yesterday's price range of $20.11 and $20.94 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Weyerhaeuser Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Potential upside of 84.2% exists for Weyerhaeuser Co, based on a current level of $20.24 and analysts' average consensus price target of $37.29.
-The stock should find initial resistance at its 50-day moving average (MA) of $23.59 and further resistance at its 200-day MA of $26.78.

 Weyerhaeuser Company is an integrated forest products company with offices and operations worldwide.
 The Company primarily grows and harvests trees, develops and construct real estate, and makes a range of forest products.
 Weyerhaeuser is also classified as a REIT.